cake-contrib/Cake.Issues.MsBuild/README.md

-# MsBuild Issue Provider for Cake.Issues Addin
+# MsBuild Issue Provider for Cake.Issues Addin Test

 This addin for the Cake Build Automation System allows you to read issues logged as warnings by MsBuild using the [Cake Issues addin](https://github.com/cake-contrib/Cake.Issues).